BSD Back-to-Buildings Family Guide

 Spring break meal kits: Spring break meal packs are available for pick-up on Friday, April 2 (only).
 Families must sign-up by March 31.

 There is NO meal service (bus or at schools) during spring break.

 Bus transportation for Hybrid Learning students (A/B)

 Bus transportation will be provided for both Group A and Group B. Families are encouraged to consider alternate forms of transportation, including walking, biking or being driven by caregivers as much as possible.

 IMPORTANT: Bus transport is the exception to the 6-foot rule of physical distancing.
-Bus riders will not be screened until arriving at school; it's imperative that parents not send students on the bus if they will not be able to pass the screening or have an elevated temperature.
+Bus riders will not be screened until arriving at school; it's imperative that parents not send students on the bus if they will not be able to pass the screening.